 Grab your coffee, tea, or hot chocolate and snuggle up to relax and enjoy the slow life.
 Don’t forget your warm sweater and slippers!

 Hygge Tip #4 – Baking & Crafts

-If you aren’t into baking, just light a yummy smelling candle.
+If you aren’t into baking, just light a yummy smelling candle or use an essential oil diffuser.
 When your home smells delicious you’ll want to stick around and enjoy the indoors.

 My kids love doing crafts on cold rainy days.

 Pull out the markers and crayons and get crafty!
 It’s not really about the end product, but more about spending time together.